❤️ Code HOLIDAYDEAL50: Get $50 Off Your Prenup This Season 🎁

 Step 2: Draft the agreement

 Whether you are going the traditional route of hiring an attorney or using HelloPrenup, it’s time to get the prenup drafting process started.
-In either option, you will learn about your options and negotiate the terms with your partner to create an agreement you both feel happy with.
+In either option, you will learn about your options and negotiate the terms with your partner to create an agreement you both feel happy and comfortable with.

-Your session with NotaryLive will include:
+Your notarization session will include:

 • Verifying your identity